compiler-explorer/compiler-explorer/docs/AddingALibrary.md

 It should be pretty straightforward to add a library of your own.
 Create a `etc/config/c++.local.properties` file and override the
 `libs` list to include your own library, and its configuration.

-Once you've done that, running `make` should pick up the configuration and you should be able to use them from the library dropdown on the compiler view (The book icon)
+Once you've done that, running `make` should pick up the configuration, and you should be able to use them from the library dropdown on the compiler view (The book icon)

 If you're looking to add libraries for another language, obviously create the `etc/config/LANG.local.properties` in